Opinion: The Bulls Should Trade For Pacers' Domantas Sabonis

-Opinion: Trade?
-If The Chicago Bulls Got This All-Star They'd Have One Of The Best Starting Lineups In The NBA
+Opinion: Make A Trade?
+If The Chicago Bulls Got This All-Star They'd Have Arguably The Best Starting Lineup In The East

 The Chicago Bulls have made huge upgrades over the last year to their roster.